AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 >* The `ccpaOptOut` is only shown to user as part of `profileAndServicesExt/profile` REST API call and not `profileAndServices/profile` REST API call since it is being added in an extended schema as part of data migration.
 >

-## Typology rules {#acs-gs-admin-rules}

-As an administrator, you are responsible for creating and maintaining typology rules for your deliveries.
-Same as in Adobe Campaign Standard, in Campaign v8, typology rules are business rules that allow you to perform checks and filtering on your message before sending it.

-In Campaign v8, typology rules come with a specific Campaign Optimization module.
-This module which lets you control, filter and monitor the sending of deliveries.
-To avoid conflicts between campaigns, Adobe Campaign can test various combinations by applying specific constraint rules.
-This guarantees that the messages sent meet the needs and expectations of customers and company communication policies.
-Learn more in the [Typology rules documentation](https://experienceleague.adobe.com/en/docs/campaign/automation/campaign-optimization/campaign-typologies){target="_blank"}

-## Quarantine management {#acs-gs-admin-quarantine}

-All quarantined addresses and quarantine rules have been migrated from your Campaign Standard environment to Campaign v8.
-No specific action is needed for quarantines.

-Get familiar with quarantine management in Campaign v8 in [this page](../../v8/audience/quarantine.md).

 <!--
 ## Working with templates - TO REMOVE?